Resources for new MPPs

 - Details of all unpaid taxes;

-- Details about ongoing lawsuits and any ongoing support obligations;
+- Details about ongoing lawsuits and any ongoing support obligations; and,

 - Details of any guarantees given or loans co-signed.